youssefarafat/Trace_Ridges/README.md

 **Multiple image processing**

-If you would like to run more than one image at the same time you can specify the directory off images as follows
+If you would like to run more than one image at the same time you can specify the directory of images as follows

 baseDir1              = '/Users/amrarafat/Documents/GitHub/Trace_Ridges/ImagesforAnalysis';